 So, if you give your dog any kind of attention (good or bad) when she leans, then she will lean on you whenever she wants attention.

 In some cases, leaning may be a sign of fear or insecurity.
 It’s true that dogs may cower or hide behind us when they are in fear, but that dog usually exhibits other signs of fear in addition to leaning.

 Dogs in need of confidence may be fearful or insecure.
 If you think this is the case with your dog, then it’s best to ignore the leaning (don’t encourage or discourage it).
 Use training to boost your dog’s confidence.

+Next, you can begin to move the treat.
+Put it on the floor a foot or two away from your dog, but keep your hand close enough to cover it should your dog try to take it.
 The “leave it” command is used to prevent your dog from picking things up.
 It allows you to tell your dog not to touch the things that you don’t want him to have, like a child’s toy or a dirty tissue or any one of the hundreds of things he may try to pick up and chew.
 This command can also keep your dog from eating something that might be harmful to him.

 “Leave it” is fairly easy to teach.
 Here’s how to do it:

 Training sessions should be kept short and upbeat.
 About 5 minutes for each training session is enough.
 If your training sessions go on too long, your dog may become frustrated and start making mistakes.